john-kheir/ovcdoc_public/BootCamp/GettingStarted/JumpScale/create_your_first_actor.md

 # Create your first actor

+As a starter it is recommended to first read the [How to create your first actor](https://gig.gitbooks.io/jumpscale8/content/Portal/Howto/How-to-create-your-first-actor.html) section in the [JumpScale8](https://www.gitbook.com/book/gig/jumpscale8/details) public documentation.

 For each actor you need to create sub directory in the `./base` directory, in the same directory where you create a directory per wiki space.

 The name of this directory needs to be `<appname>__<actorname>`, and should include a sub director `.actor`, all other files and directories get generated automatically.